-Many couples agree communication can be a big stumbling block in a relationship, and nowhere moreso than when it comes to money.
-Whether it's deciding to open an account, planning for the future or just coming up with grocery money, a new study shows couples tend to lie to each other about how their money moves around.
+Many couples agree communication can be a significant stumbling block in a relationship, and nowhere more so than when it comes to money.
+Whether it’s deciding to open an account, planning for the future, or just coming up with grocery money, a new study shows couples tend to lie to each other about how their money moves around.

 “The important thing is that both people need to be involved in the finances at some level,” said financial planner Jean Keener, in an interview with MSNBC regarding financial honesty.